History of the Carolina Panthers: 2012 season

 The Panthers drafted Boston College linebacker Luke Kuechly with the 9th overall pick in the 2012 NFL Draft and unveiled an updated logo and word mark.
 Carolina started the season 2–8, losing many of them by late-game collapses.
-A 19–14 loss to the Cowboys resulted in longtime GM Marty Hurney being fired.
+A 19–14 loss to the Dallas Cowboys resulted in longtime general manager Marty Hurney being fired.
 However, the team managed to win 5 out of their final 6 games to finish with a record of 7–9, good for 2nd in the NFC South.
 It became their first season with single-digit losses since 2009.
 The strong finish helped to save head coach Ron Rivera from otherwise losing his job, despite talk of the coach being fired after the season's end.

 2013 season

-Before the season started, the Panthers hired longtime Giants executive Dave Gettleman as GM.
-After allowing the Buffalo Bills to score the game-winning touchdown with only 2 seconds left in their week 2 matchup, and then losing 22–6 in week 5 against the Cardinals in which Cam Newton threw three interceptions, the Panthers fell 1–3 to begin the season.
-Coach Ron Rivera's job was once again in serious jeopardy, along with questions of Newton's leadership.
+Before the season started, the Panthers hired longtime Giants executive Dave Gettleman as general manager.
+After allowing the Buffalo Bills to score the game-winning touchdown with only 2 seconds left in their week 2 matchup, and then losing 22–6 in week 5 against the Arizona Cardinals in which Cam Newton threw three interceptions, the Panthers fell 1–3 to begin the season.
+Head coach Ron Rivera's job was once again in serious jeopardy, along with questions of Newton's leadership.

-The team rebounded the following week, beating the Minnesota Vikings 35-10 and unexpectedly went on a then-franchise record eight-game winning streak.
-During the streak, the Panthers defeated the reigning NFC champion San Francisco 49ers in California and defeated longtime AFC powerhouse New England on Monday Night Football in Charlotte.
+The team rebounded the following week, beating the Minnesota Vikings 35–10 and unexpectedly went on a then-franchise record eight-game winning streak.
+During the streak, the Panthers defeated the reigning NFC champion San Francisco 49ers in San Francisco and defeated longtime AFC powerhouse the New England Patriots on Monday Night Football in Charlotte.
 The Panthers defense, led by second year linebacker Luke Kuechly, became the main star during the streak, holding opponents to 20 points or less.
-It finally ended in week 14, when Carolina was beaten 31-13 by their division rival New Orleans Saints on Sunday Night Football.
-The Panthers were able to finish strong with three victories in a row over the Jets and close wins over the Saints and Atlanta Falcons.
-The latter victory allowed Carolina to clinch their third NFC South title overall and the 2nd seed for the NFC playoffs.
+It finally ended in week 14, when Carolina was beaten 31–13 by their division rival New Orleans Saints on Sunday Night Football.
+The Panthers were able to finish strong with three victories in a row over the New York Jets and close wins over the Saints and Atlanta Falcons.
+The latter victory allowed Carolina to clinch their third NFC South title overall and the 2nd seed for the NFC playoffs, and their first playoff appearance since 2008.

 In the Divisional round of the playoffs, the Panthers hosted the 49ers.
 The reigning conference champions were much healthier than they were in the regular season, and defeated the Panthers 23–10.
 Following the season, Rivera won Coach of the Year, becoming the second Panthers coach to win the award.
 Kuechly also won Defensive Player of the Year, the first Panther to win the honor.